butlermatt/dsdoc/README.md

 The `pathName` is optional and may be omitted.
 If a node has a fixed name it should be included.
 A node cannot be invoked by a user of the link.
 It may or may not contain a value which in turn may or may not be writable.
 They may also make up part of the hierarchy of a link.
+`pathName` may not contain spaces.

 ### `@Action [pathName]`